MicrosoftLearning/AZ-030T00-Microsoft-Azure-technologies-for-AWS-architects/Instructions/Mini-labs/Module 13/01-MiniLab_Azure_Security_Center.md

 1. Insert the relevant parameters if necessary, then approve the remediation.

-    >:heavy_check_mark: **Note:** It can take several minutes after remediation completes to see the resources in the **Healthy resources** tab.
+    >:heavy_check_mark: **Note:** It can take several minutes after remediation completes to observe the resources in the **Healthy resources** tab.
 To view the remediation actions, check the activity log.

 1. Once completed, a notification appears informing you if the remediation succeeded.